-Pilgrimages to Buddhist sites are very popular.
-Pilgrims, typically dressed in white, walk from site to site, sometimes mak to site, sometimes making epic journeys of many weeks' duration, such as for Shikoku's 88-Temple Pilgrimage (see pp228-9).
+Pilarimages to Buddhist sites are very popular Pilgrims typically dressed in white, walk from site to site, sometimes making epic journeys of many weeks' duration. such as for Shikoku's 88-Temple Pilgrimage (see pp228-9).
+The semi-enclosed area at the front of the platform has a burner for incense offerings Beyond is a type of tabernacle containing a sacred object (honzon), hidden from view.